 The Project runs as an impoundment but its operation is closer to fixed point “run of river” than it is to peaking during much of the year, especially during the summer.
 This is because the project typically has “too much” water (in which case the main unit runs) or the project has too little water (in which case the main unit is off).
 During the summer the level is maintained to a range of plus or minus 0.5 feet.
-Our units are on or off.
-Our current plans are not to do peaking generation as it has not been an effective means of operating recently.
+The Project units are on or off.
+GLWP’s current plans are not to do peaking generation as it has not been an effective means of operating recently.

 The fall drawdown procedure varies from year to year depending on the weather.
 During a “typical fall” the main unit is started Labor Day or the day after and run non-stop until the lake drops to about 157.7 ft NGVD29 datum, which is 0.2 feet above the 157.5 ft NGVD29 datum drawdown target.
 As 15-Oct approaches the lake level and precipitation dictate when the turbine is started to complete the drawdown.
 Usually, four to five weeks (of an average six-week drawdown period) are required to drop the lake to 157.5 ft NGVD29 datum.
 Some years less than two weeks of generating have been required for the drawdown, some years opening the waste gates at the dam has been required to approach the drawdown target.
 When the second turbine is fully operational and tested for unsupervised operation, it may be used as part of the drawdown if extra water is present.
 At the end of the drawdown period, after 15-Oct, the main turbine is shut down to allow the lake level to rise.
 This provides a buffer in case the early winter is unusually dry.